 As our team gets ready to head to Opportunity Collaboration (OC) next week, we’re delighted to share with you a biased profile of Jonathan Lewis, beloved friend, the Founder of OC, and so much more.
 Read on!

-Written by Founder & CEO of Black Fox Philanthropy, Natalie Lynn Rekstad
+Written by Founder & CIO of Black Fox Global, Natalie Rekstad

 Jonathan Lewis has a passion for more than family, life, and hot dogs.
 Capturing this via an “unofficial bio” proved a daunting task, as in this series I aim to connect the dots between what people do and why they do it ~ why social impact work is central to their lives, and the reasons behind their singular call to action.
 It will come as no surprise to many that social innovator Jonathan Lewis’ unfolding defies a singular narrative.
 While his vision for change stems from the core question, “Whose side am I on?”, it is his uncanny acumen for seeing and seizing varied opportunities that have resulted in enduring impact on a global scale.